abhisheksaxena7/Salesforce-Code-Analyzer-for-Copado/README.md

 ## Is this extension for you?
 Are you a Copado customer? ✅\
-Do you want to use the latest and greatest from Salesforce on quality and security scanning? ✅\
+Do you want to use the latest and greatest from Salesforce for quality and security scanning? ✅\
-If the answer is yes, to both of these questions, then yes this is extension is for you.
+If the answer is yes to both questions, then this extension is for you.

 <details>
 <summary>What is Salesforce Code Analyzer?</summary>